-Trump signs four executive orders after economic relief talks with Democrats collapsed
+Trump attempts to wrest tax and spending powers from Congress with new executive actions

 Some experts have expressed confusion over the legality of a plan to unilaterally extend federal unemployment benefits.
 White House officials have studied using leftover money approved by Congress for use by the Federal Emergency Management Agency.
 But it is unclear if the administration can repurpose those funds for unemployment benefits without violating the Antideficiency Act, a federal budgeting law.

 “States cannot pay unemployment insurance benefits in a way that has not been authorized by Congress through enactment of legislation,” said Michele Evermore, an unemployment insurance expert at the National Employment Law Project.
-“By definition, states’ administration of unemployment insurance must conform to federal law — and there is no federal law on the books allowing for an additional sum.”
+“By definition, states’ administration of unemployment insurance must conform to federal law — and there is no federal law on the books allowing for an additional sum,”

-The executive orders also amount to at least a partial about face from Trump’s promises as a presidential candidate, when he panned executive orders.
+The executive orders also amount to at least a partial about face from Trump’s promises as a presidential candidate., when he panned executive orders.
 “We don’t want to continue to watch people signing executive orders because that was not what the Constitution and the brilliant designers of this incredible document had in mind,” Trump said in March 2016.
 “We need people that can make deals.”

-House Democrats passed a $3.4 trillion bill in May that would have extended the $600 unemployment benefit through January, but the White House and Senate Republicans sought to change the formula for these benefits so that — in many cases — the benefit came to around $200 a week.
-They eventually changed their offer and told Democrats they would agree to around $400 a week in benefits.
-But those talks collapsed in part because of a broader disagreement about aid to states.
+The “Heroes” Act passed by House Democrats in May would have extended the enhanced $600 unemployment benefit through January, but the White House and Senate Republicans sought to change the formula for these benefits so that – in many cases – the weekly payment came to around $200 a week.
+Republicans eventually changed their offer and told Democrats they would agree to around $400 a week in benefits.
+But those talks collapsed in part because of a broader disagreement about aid to struggling states.

 The unemployment rate in February was 3.5 percent, near historic lows, but it jumped to more than 14 percent in April when large parts of the country shut down because of the coronavirus pandemic.
 The unemployment rate in July was 10.2 percent, but more than 30 million Americans are still collecting jobless aid and many parts of the economy remain dislocated.